Investment

 ETFs can, however, get a little bit convoluted, so it's important to look at the prospectus of the ETF, make sure you understand what it's investing in, how it balances itself, what the actual objective of the fund for which you are buying an ETF in, is set up to do.
 As with any investment, it's wise to do your own homework and not blindly follow every hot tip you hear at the neighborhood barbecue.
 That being said, in general, ETFs check all the boxes for what we like to see in investments: lower cost, diversified risk, less volatility, and increased liquidity, which is why we're big fans.

-(615) 517-2064 | 800 19th Ave S, 2nd Floor, Nashville, TN 37203
+(615) 517-2064 | 2020 Lindell Ave, Studio 10, Nashville, TN 37203

 Raise Financial, LLC, a Tennessee Limited Liability Company, is an internet based investment advisory service.
 Our internet-based investment advisory services are designed to assist clients in personal investment and are not intended to provide comprehensive tax advice or financial planning.
 Our services are available to U.S. residents only.
 This website shall not be considered a solicitation or offering for any service or product to any person in any jurisdiction where such solicitation or offer would be unlawful.